simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 - - - - -

 One more spark about Shambhala.
-A very well known Tashi Lama often fell into an ecstasy during his talks with his pupils.
+A very well known Tashi-Lama often fell into an ecstasy during his talks with his pupils.
 Sometimes he seemed to disappear altogether, being transported into the sanctuary, Shambhala.
 These ecstasies vividly transport one to the discourses of the time of Saint John de la Croix with Saint Theresa when both blessed conversationalists in exultation were raised to the ceiling of the room.

 - - - - -